ritiek/rafy-rs/README.md

 ## Contributing

-- I am not very good at writing Rust code.
-If there is anything that can be improved or made more efficient, please send a PR.
+- I am not very good at writing Rust code currently.
+If there is anything that can be improved or made more efficient, please open an issue or even better, send a PR!. :smile:

 - Documentation improvements are also most welcome!